SAP/component-operator-runtime/website/content/en/docs/getting-started/_index.md

 First of all, you have to download the component-operator-runtime scaffolding tool from the [releases page](https://github.com/sap/component-operator-runtime/releases/).
 In the following we assume that the downloaded `scaffold` executable is somehwere in your path (for example, as /usr/local/bin/scaffold-component-operator).

-Then, you need a git repository for the operator code; in this example, we call it github.com/myorg/mycomponent-operator.
+Then, a git repository for the operator code is needed; in this example, we call it github.com/myorg/mycomponent-operator.
 We assume that you have cloned the empty repository to your local desktop, and have changed the current directory to the checked out repository.